 Modified Sharpe Ratio adjusted for skewness and kurtosis can be expressed as:

 Modified Sharpe Ratio = rp – rf / MVaR

-The attached spreadsheet simplifies the calculation for you.
-It calculates MVaR and Modified Sharpe Ratio once you fill in the annualized portfolio returns, confidence level, and portfolio amount.
+You can find the excel model of MVaR towards the bottom of the post.
+The model calculates MVaR and Modified Sharpe Ratio once you fill in the annualized portfolio returns, confidence level, and portfolio amount.
 For calculating Z-value, use NORM.S.INV() for Excel 2010 and newer versions.
 Use NORMSINV() for Excel 2007 and earlier versions.